Teaching English or French

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 Abilities for English or French Majors

-What Can You Do With an English or French Major?
+What Can You Do With a Teaching English or French Major?

 |Job Title||Job Growth Rate||Median Salary|